Skip to content

 On a clean record the spread between carriers is modest.
 On a high-risk record it is enormous — we routinely see the best and worst quotes differ by 50 percent or more, because each carrier's surcharge schedule for a DUI or an at-fault loss is different.
 A single carrier's quote tells you almost nothing in this situation.
 We run the record across the panel and bring back the carriers that treat your specific history most favorably.

-Many high-risk situations also require an SR-22 filing in Pennsylvania, which we handle the same day we bind.
+Pennsylvania itself does not use SR-22 filings — but if another state demands one from your record, we place the policy with a carrier that can file the SR-22 for that state.
 The important thing to understand is that high-risk is temporary.
 Violations age off your record — a DUI's heaviest surcharge typically eases after three years, and accidents fall out of the rating window over time.
 We re-shop every renewal so you move back toward standard pricing as your record clears, rather than staying stuck on a high-risk policy out of inertia.

 If you have been declined, non-renewed, or hit with a renewal you cannot afford, that is exactly the situation we are built for.
 Start a Pennsylvania auto quote, tell us what is on your record, and we will find the markets that price it fairly.